-Perfect venue if you want to make a weekend of it.
-Wellington has a huge tipi, a glamping area, outdoor ceremony and is dog friendly.
+The perfect venue if you want to make a weekend of it with all your family and friends.
+Wellington Wood has a huge tipi, a glamping area, a woodland clearing for your outdoor ceremony and is dog friendly.
 Super cute and outdoorsy.

 Pentney has some madly old (1380!)and beautiful architecture blended with purpose built modern wedding venue style so the day is going to look great whatever the weather.
 All the good things in a compact site.

 Camping, a warehouse and a retro bus all at one venue.
-All of the things you need for a festival style wedding are ticked here, including food options (did somebody say pizza?).
+All the good stuff you’ll need for a festival style wedding is here, including food options (did somebody say pizza?).

 A beautiful venue on Ormesby Broad with decking and a jetty adjoining the water, your guests will really feel like they’re on a country retreat with drinks and canapes being served out on the deck.
 You can turn up in a boat and your guests can do a little rowing too!
 We love the waterside stuff and the venue has that going on.